Could you be our friend?

 4. Behavioural (developmental) regression

-5. Deterioration in school performance (related to attention deficit/hyperactivity disorder [ADHD]-like symptoms, memory deficits, cognitive changes)
+5. Deterioration in school performance (related to ADHD-like symptoms, memory deficits, cognitive changes, etc.)

 6. Sensory or motor abnormalities